By: Robert Shmerling, M.D.

 What About Everyone Else?

-There is no compelling evidence that a gluten-free diet will improve health if you don't have celiac disease.
-The same is true if you can eat gluten without trouble.
+There is no compelling evidence that a gluten-free diet will improve health or prevent disease if you don't have celiac disease and can eat gluten without trouble.
 Of course, future research could change this.
 We may someday learn that at least some people without celiac disease or symptoms of intestinal disease are better off avoiding gluten.

 So Why Are Gluten-Free Diets So Popular?

 I suspect the popularity relates to a combination of factors, including: